emilysheen/reliabilityAnalysis/README.md

 for the data's inherent right censoring when vehicles' warranties end.
 Since there are a large number of warranties, taking the natural log reduces the variation in the feature and hopefully avoids strange patterns in the spline's fit.

-In the plots below, I show the partial dependence plots for two GAMs on only 2020 Trucks.
+In the plots below, I show the partial dependence plots for GAMs on only 2020 Trucks.
 Partial dependence plots essentially hold the other variables constant at their averages, and show how much the expected failures change when only the plotted feature's value is adjusted.
 The first plot includes exposure month as a spline predictor variable, while the second plot removes exposure month in the GAM due to its jagged shape and wide confidence band.
 Removing exposure month barely